jameswong3388/AE_Logs_Analyzer/README.md

 ## Project Overview

-The AE Log Analysis project is a Python-based tool designed to process and analyze log files from an SAP system.
-It provides functionality to parse log files, extract relevant information about jobs and reports, and generate insightful analytics in both batch and real-time modes.
+The AE Log Analysis project is a Python-based tool suite designed to process and analyze SAP system log files.
+It provides comprehensive functionality for parsing log files, extracting job and report information, and generating detailed analytics in both batch and real-time modes.

 ## Project Structure